 What are some of the best ways to rebuild trust?

-Will they bite again?
+Will he bite again?

 Should I use a muzzle?